 Personal efficiency can be further down dissected into Time Invested into obtaining goals, and time invested into acquiring skills that will get you towards your goals.
-Leaning too much to either sides of the forming part of personal efficiency, will hurt your bottom line.
+Leaning too much to either side of the forming part of personal efficiency will hurt your bottom line.
 If you invest too much into knowledge, you’re not moving towards your goals, and if you’re not investing time into acquiring new skills, you’re not gaining momentum towards your goals.

 This should be a friendly reminder that your life needs to be a constant learning experience, where you are wiser by every breath you take, while unstoppably moving towards your goals.

 Once you are moving towards your goals, and learn quicker ways how to obtain them, you are on a surefire way to become productive in relation to your goals.